Strategic Hiring under Algorithmic Monoculture: Introduction

-Other existing papers have modeled congestion or search costs in matching models, such as \citet{halaburda2018competing,arnosti2021managing,kanoria2021facilitating}.
-They show that various restrictions on the matching process can improve outcomes, such as reducing the number of applicants that an individuals can send, or restricting which side can initiate a matching.
-Compared to these works, the main difference of our paper is that we assume all firms have access to an informative signal for all applicants, while these papers assume that each agent has no a priori knowledge about other agents (i.e., no algorithmic recommendation).
+Other papers have modeled congestion or search costs in matching models \citep{kadam2015interviewing,vohra2024matching, halaburda2018competing,arnosti2021managing,kanoria2021facilitating,lee2017interviewing,manjunath2023interview,donahue2025optimal}. \citet{kadam2015interviewing} analyzes how increases in student interview capacity affect total surplus and the number of matches, while \cite{vohra2024matching} focus on analyzing how the \textit{timing} of interviews and offer acceptances affects the total welfare, assuming firms are always strategic.
+The other papers show that various restrictions on the matching process can alter outcomes.
+For example, \citet{halaburda2018competing,arnosti2021managing,kanoria2021facilitating,lee2017interviewing} show that reducing the number of applications that an individual can send, or restricting which side can initiate a match can improve the matching outcome.
+Compared to these works, the main difference of our paper is that we assume all firms have access to an informative signal for all applicants, while these papers assume that each agent has no a priori knowledge about other agents (i.e., no algorithmic recommendation). \cite{manjunath2023interview} show that applicants can be potentially harmed if applicants can accept more interviews in the residency matches between doctors and hospitals, where they assume that hospitals always make naive decisions. \cite{donahue2025optimal} studies a single decision-maker where candidates who are higher quality tend to be less likely to be available, and they show that algorithms with higher accuracy can decrease social welfare.

-Several empirical studies have evaluated various interventions to improve efficiency under congestion. \citet{gee2019more,besbes2023signaling,fradkin2023competition,filippas2024costly} empirically show that signaling the level of competition can improve efficiency.
-The benefit of this intervention is also established in our paper, and therefore our work is complementary to these empirical findings. \citet{manshadi2023redesigning} design a ranking algorithm to take congestion into account on an online platform to match volunteers to nonprofits.